JohnBorghi/Supporting_Scientific_Data/SSD_08_Sensitive.md

 * **Anonymization** – The process of removing information from a dataset in order to prevent re-identification.
 Sometimes is used to refer to situations in which the identifying information is permanently severed from the rest of the data.
   * **Pseudonymization** refers to processes by which directly identifiable information is removed from a dataset, but an individual may still be identifiable by combining other information from the dataset (i.e. indirect identifiers).

 It is important to note that there is not a universal method for ensuring deidentification or anonymization.
 In practice, these terms are based more on regulation than on mathematical guarantees of anonymity.
 To illustrate this point, here are two methods outlined by HIPAA for deidentifying a dataset.

 * **Safe Harbor** \- In the strictest interpretation, this requires the removal of all of the identifiers listed in table 8.1. from the dataset.
 A dataset that retains dates referring to a person, location information, and/or and age-related information is known as a “limited dataset” and is still considered PHI, but can be disclosed \- under certain conditions \- without a patient’s authorization.

 * **Expert Determination** \- Requires the attestation from a person with appropriate knowledge and experience that accepted statistical and/or scientific principles and methods for rendering information not individually identifiable have been implemented.

-**Agreeing to Share Sensitive Information**
+### Agreeing to Share Sensitive Information**

 When it comes to sharing sensitive data, using the appropriate tools and implementing appropriate practices may not be sufficient.
-The third pillar is contractual \- a data use agreement
+The third pillar is contractual \- a data use agreement.

 Definitions